php-fig/fig-standards/proposed/http-factory/http-factory.md

     /**
      * Create a new response.
      *
-     * @param int $code HTTP status code; defaults to 200
+     * @param int $code The HTTP status code.
+Defaults to 200.
-     * @param string $reasonPhrase Reason phrase to associate with status code
+     * @param string $reasonPhrase The reason phrase to associate with the status code
-     *     in generated response; if none is provided implementations MAY use
+     *     in generated response.
+If none is provided, implementations MAY use
      *     the defaults as suggested in the HTTP specification.
      */
     public function createResponse(int $code = 200, string $reasonPhrase = ''): ResponseInterface;